Supply Chain Management (Lean SCM Black Belt) (PG Dip)Back

 - Managing Lean Projects in supply chains (10 credits; 3 classroom days)

-- Information systems and technologies in supply chain process design and improvement (5 credits; 1.5 classroom days)
+- Information systems and technologies in supply chain process design and improvement (one and a half days in classroom and e-learning)

 Year 2 (Semester 1):